Biography

 After moving West, I completed Diplomas in the Arts and Humanities at S.F.U. in British Columbia, where I was published in iamb, the SFU Journal of Creative Writing.
 I also completed a Teaching Certificate at S.F.U. and taught high school for several years.

-Not long ago, I spent a year working as a relief lighthouse keeper with the Coast Guard, soaking in the rugged isolation of the Northwest Pacific Coast and blogging my adventures at Life on the BC Lights.
-You’ll see some of my experiences in To Render a Raven when the coven sail up the Inside Passage to rescue Estrada’s baby from a vampire!
-Others arise in an upcoming YA novel set at a fictional lighthouse.
+I spent a year working as a relief lighthouse keeper with the Coast Guard, soaking in the rugged isolation of the Northwest Pacific Coast and blogging my adventures at Life on the BC Lights.
+My experiences are woven through my books.

 FOUR FUN FACTS!